 Entertainment Lawyer, Richard Rappaport, JD '73, Warns Students Interested in the Field to Never Let Clients Dictate Behavior.
 Read more.

-Hear Ryan Appel, JD '14, discuss his summer work experience as a Legal Extern with the Miami Dolphins.
+Hear Ryan Appel, JD ’14 discuss his legal externship with the Miami Dolphins.

 Hear Lauren Spahn, JD '13, discuss her summer work experience at Warner Music Latina in Miami, FL and ADG Live in West Palm Beach, FL.